RedisGraph/RedisGraph/docs/commands.md

 #### SET

-The `SET` clause is used to create or update properties on nodes.
+SET is used to create or update properties on nodes.

 To set a property on a node, use `SET`.